mujawarsaad/Git_For_DevOps/README.md

 # Git for DevOps

-This repository is for understanding Git Concept for DevOps
+- This repository is for understanding Git Concept for DevOps

+- This line is added

-This line is added
+- This line is added in remote server (GitHub)